Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 **Test steps**

-1. Download the signed with a correct key file from the [cloud](https://cloud.3mdeb.com/index.php/s/rAK4qfFeGnSnryD).
+1. Download the signed with the correct key file from the [cloud](https://cloud.3mdeb.com/index.php/s/rAK4qfFeGnSnryD).
 1. Download the certificate from the [cloud](https://cloud.3mdeb.com/index.php/s/sHRH2GeZcbgtpzF).